Education and training guide 2019

 IHE Delft is involved in three European Joint Master Degree programmes which are specializations of the MSc programmes listed above.
+These programmes start in August 2019.
 Check the individual website of the programme of your choice and learn more about the curricula, partner institutes and deadlines.

 Academic admission to IHE Delft MSc Programmes may be granted to applicants who provide evidence of having:

 - Bachelor’s degree in an appropriate field, which has been awarded by a university of recognised standing, comparable in level with a Bachelor degree from a research university in the Netherlands.